gbeitakiser/Psychic-Game/README.md

 If you guess right before all guesses are exhausted, an alert comes up telling you that you won and then cues a function that resets all variables and allows you to start the game again.

+If you lose the game four times in a row with zero wins, an alert pops up telling you that you suck at guessing and should probably open the console to see the correct letter console logged.